 3. Inlet and Outlet Pipes:

 For the inlet wall, a T pipe or an elbow with a minimum diameter of 100mm must be used and it must be submerged to a depth of 250 to 600mm below the liquid level.
 For the outlet wall, a T pipe or an elbow with a minimum diameter of 100mm must be used and it must be submerged to a depth of 200 to 500mm below the liquid level.

 The inlet baffle wall is provided near to the inlet region.
 If the length of the wall is L then the baffle wall is placed at a distance of L/5 from the wall.
 The thickness of the baffle wall is kept between 50mm to 100mm.

 The thickness of the top slab must range from 75mm to 100mm based on the size of the tank.
 For the circular cover, the minimum diameter must be kept as 500mm and for rectangular cover, the minimum size must be kept 600*450mm.

 The diameter of the ventilation pipe should not be less than 50mm and not more than 100mm.
 The ventilation pipe should extend at least 2m above the ground level.

-1. Septic tank use the natural method of waste decomposition and thus is good for the environment.
+1. Septic tank uses the natural method of waste decomposition and thus is good for the environment.

-2. It has a long life span and last for several years.
+2. It has a long life span and lasts for several years.